 I bet you would feel stuck and wonder where to start, or put it off until ‘later’ because the job is too big to tackle.

-If this sounds like you, then you might want to consider listening to my previous podcast overcoming purpose blocks.
+If this sounds like you, then you might want to consider listening to my previous podcast Overcoming Purpose Blocks.
 In that episode, we cover things that get in the way of you being your authentic self and clearing away that clutter so you can define who you are and what’s important to you.

 When you truly accept that you have enough, then and only then you will be able to spend more time making the best use of all of the things that you have.
-You will get to savor them, cherish them, enjoy them, and make good use of them.
+You will get to savour them, cherish them, enjoy them, and make good use of them.

 When it comes to training, we are constantly sold the fact that we don’t know enough.